Table of Contents

 Keyword Selection

-The next thing that most people have trouble with is selecting keywords.
+Selecting keywords is a critical aspect of the process.
 These search phrases will trigger the display of your ads, so you have to choose wisely.
 Think about your popular services and how people might search for them.

 Choosing Target Keyword Terms